sahlet-official/userlog/Specification/Design/DesignerView/Iteration2.md

 As a result, product owner made a number of clarifications about the UI interface:

 Main screen:
-- change about icon to make it more informative.
+- change about icon to make it more informative;
-- change the position of recycle bin.
+- change the position of recycle bin;
-- extend log area.
+- extend log area;
-- remove contrasting elements.
+- remove contrasting elements;

 About screen:
-- change exit button to make it easier to acces.
+- change exit button to make it easier to acces;
-- resize some other elements.
+- resize some other elements;

 Clear Log dialog:
-- change color and position of the buttons.
+- change color and position of the buttons;

-Changes in UX scheme: none
+Changes in UX scheme: none.